Riley Adams Preview, Player Props: Nationals vs. Red Sox

 Riley Adams At The Plate

-- Adams has 10 doubles, two triples, four home runs and 10 walks while batting .305.
+- Adams is hitting .305 with 10 doubles, two triples, four home runs and 10 walks.

 - In 62.1% of his games this year (18 of 29), Adams has picked up at least one hit, and in 10 of those games (34.5%) he recorded more than one.

-- In seven of 29 games this season, he has scored, including multiple runs once.
+- In seven of 29 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.